 Where do I start?

 In order to get out on track you will need:

 Race Licence and 'Blue Book' - Obtaining a race licence is both fun and straightforward.
 Simply visit the Motorsport UK website and purchase a ‘Go Racing’ pack for £99.
 This contains an application form (1st years licence fee included), and the Motorsport UK yearbook, otherwise known as the ‘Blue Book' on a USB stick.
 This is your bible when it comes to the mandatory safety requirements of preparing yourself and your car.
 You will then need to take a medical and book an ‘ARDS’ course (at a race circuit of your choice).
 You are then ready to send off for your licence.
-Your first racing licence will be a 'Race Interclub' which is fine for all CSCC UK rounds.
+Your first racing licence will be a 'Race Club' which is fine for all CSCC UK rounds.

-can be found online within the Motorsport UK member portal.
+You can ask for a Motorsport UK Scrutineer to check your car for compliance and safety (there may be a charge for this).
+The list of licensed Officials can be found online within the Motorsport UK member portal.
 To view the list, click here and sign in, then click the Officials tab and use the drop-down list.

 Personal Safety Equipment - In addition to the car safety equipment you must also invest in suitable fire proof clothing, again the Motorsport UK Blue Book is your guide here.
 As a minimum, you require FIA fireproof overalls, gloves, boots, a suitable Motorsport UK Helmet and a Frontal Head Restraint (FHR’s are mandatory for cars newer than 1977).
 It is also recommended that you consider fireproof underwear.
 The CSCC has a discount directory which is sent to members, helping them to save money on equipment.
 Once bought, many of these items will last many years if well looked after.